tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Added the Blocklist interface for TUIKit.
 - Added the Search Friend interface for TUIKit.
 - Added the New Friends interface for TUIKit.
-- Added the Remarks, Blocklist, and Delete Friend features to the friend's profile page for TUIKit.
+- Optimized the friend's profile page for TUIKit: added the Remarks, Blocklist, and Delete Friend features.
-- Added support for modification of nicknames, personal signature, date of birth, gender, and location on the user profile page for TUIKit.
+- Optimized the user profile page for TUIKit: added support for modification of nicknames, personal signature, date of birth, gender, and location.
 - Improve the group pinning feature for TUIKit.

 **Android**